-SMBC was established in April 2001 through the merger of two leading banks: The Sakura Bank, Limited, and The Sumitomo Bank, Limited.
-SMFG was established in December 2002 through a stock transfer as a bank holding company through the shares transfer, and SMBC becomes a subsidiary fullyowned by SMFG.
+Sumitomo Mitsui Banking Corporation (“SMBC”), established in April 2001 through the merger of two leading banks, The Sakura Bank, Limited and The Sumitomo Bank, Limited.
+Sumitomo Mitsui Financial Group, Inc. was established on December 2002 as a bank holding company through the shares transfer, and SMBC becomes a subsidiary fullyowned by SMFG.
 In March 2003, SMBC merged with The Wakashio Bank, Ltd.

 Group Organizational Structure

 For information about the group organizational strucure, please click here.